 ISP 380P

-Acceptance of Credit
+Acceptance of Post-Secondary Credit

 PURPOSE

-Identifies how credits are accepted and evaluated for transfer towards degree or certificate programs at Clackamas Community College.
+Establishes regulation and conditions regarding the acceptance of post-secondary education credits for course equivalency at Clackamas Community College.
+Post-secondary education refers to the completion of credits through college, university, military service, apprenticeships, and vocational or trade schools.

 SUMMARY

-Credits from regionally accredited institutions recognized by the Council for Higher Education Accreditation (CHEA) may be accepted for course placement, course equivalency, program requirements, and degree completion.
+Credits from regionally accredited colleges or universities recognized by the Council for Higher Education Accreditation (CHEA) may be accepted for course placement, course equivalency, program requirements, and degree completion.
+Credits earned from colleges or universities that are not regionally accredited are not accepted.

 PROCEDURE

-Student submits official copies of their transcripts from regionally accredited institutions to the Enrollment and Graduation Services office.
+The student submits a request for official transcripts to be sent directly from their previously attended regionally accredited colleges or universities to Graduation Services.

 Unofficial transcripts will not be accepted.